retextjs/retext-keywords/readme.md

     have the same score, both will be returned.
 Or when too few words exist, less will be returned. the same goes for phrases.

+## Contribute

+See [`contribute.md` in `retextjs/retext`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]